The Hispanic population is growing yearly in the United States, as also the number of Hispanic homebuyers.

 You can now target only these areas, be it with Facebook Video Ads or Google Video Ads (on YouTube).

-On the ad platforms (especially on Facebook), you can also test if you get even better results when you target not only people from the age group of 40+ but also a certain annual income.
+You can also test if you get even better results when you target not only people from the age group of 40+ but also a certain annual income.

 In the case of Hispanics, this would be $68,000.